Long COVID

 Some people with Long COVID have reported having a racing heart when they sit or stand.
 A proportion of people with Long COVID do develop Postural Orthostatic Tachycardia syndrome or POTS (external site).
 POTS may explain some Long COVID symptoms, such as heart palpitations, dizziness, and brain fog.

-Exercise intolerance or feeling worse after a period of physical or mental exertion, can be due to post exertional malaise (externl site).
+Exercise intolerance or feeling worse after a period of physical or mental exertion, can be due to post exertional malaise or PEM (external site).
 It is estimated that between 70 and 90% of people who have Long COVID experience PEM which can make it hard to manage around your life commitments such as family, work or study.

 Who is at risk of developing long COVID?